 Supposing you have a list of planets in row 2 (B2:I2) and their temperatures in row 1(B1:I1).
 You want to find out which planet has a certain temperature that is input in cell B4.

-On the off chance that your users know the lookup temperature exactly, you can instruct your Hlookup formula to return a nearest match if an exact value in not found.
+You cannot rely on the off chance that your users know the lookup temperature exactly, so it makes sense to return a nearest match if an exact value in not found.

 =HLOOKUP(B4, B1:I2, 2)